EleutherAI/concept-erasure/README.md

 # Paper replication

-Scripts used to generate the part-of-speech tags for the concept scrubbing experiments can be found in the `experiments` folder.
+Scripts used to generate the part-of-speech tags for the concept scrubbing experiments can be found in [this repo](https://github.com/EleutherAI/tagged-pile).
 We plan to upload the tagged datasets to the HuggingFace Hub shortly.

 ## Concept scrubbing